-A. Most people pay approximately \$148.50 (for 2021) per month, but if your income is above a certain amount, you could pay more.
+A. Most people pay approximately \$145 per month, but if your income is above a certain amount, you could pay more.
 Medicare revises this amount periodically.
 Visit medicare.gov/your-medicare-cost/part-b-cost.html for more information.

 Q. If I choose a Medicare Advantage Plan, will I still pay Part B?